-- High import tax could provide fledgling domestic handset manufacturers with opportunity to grow. - Looking to converge its fixed and mobile assets into a compelling offer. - Mobile arm MCI launched 3G/4G services in Q215 and had 7mn 3G/4G subscribers by September 2015. - TCI building international IP traffic services, which could open more wholesale/carrier opportunity as the US and Europe lift sanctions in 2016.
+Strengths Remains the only fixed-line operator in Iran.
+Investing in wireline operations to the country's rural areas.
+Continues to record steady growth and maintain leadership of the mobile market.
+Weaknesses Growing number of internet service providers competing for market share in the internet sector.
+Privatisation failed to bring an international strategic partner with telecoms experience and financial backing.
+Opportunities High import tax could provide fledgling domestic handset manufacturers with the opportunity to grow.
+Looking to converge its fixed and mobile assets into a compelling offer.
+Mobile arm MCI launched 3G/4G services in Q215 and had 7mn 3G/4G subscribers by September 2015.
+TCI is building international IP traffic services, which could open more wholesale/ carrier opportunity as the US and Europe lift sanctions in 2016.
+Threats MTN Irancell's earlier launch of 3G/4G, coupled with the arrival of mobile number portability in 2016 could dent mobile market share.
+Increasing competition from 10 other wholesale broadband providers likely to curb wireline market share.

-Threats

-- MTN Irancell's earlier launch of 3G/4G coupled with arrival of mobile number portability in 2016 could dent mobile market share. - Increasing competition from 10 other wholesale broadband providers likely curbing wireline market share.

-Company Overview

-The Telecommunications Company of Iran (TCI) was formed in 1972 out of its predecessor, the Telephone Company of Iran.
+Company Overview The Telecommunications Company of Iran (TCI) was formed in 1972 out of its predecessor, the Telephone Company of Iran.
 After restructuring during July 2005, TCI announced it had reformed into a parent company overseeing 33 subsidiaries including data communications, mobile communications and backbone communications.